 Green Building Rating Systems

 While we understand that it can be hard to approach holistic sustainable design through checklists and points, we acknowledge the value that green building rating systems like LEED, Living Building Challenge and WELL Standard provide in terms of education, goal setting and third party verification.
-Our 60+ LEED certified projects and 50+ LEED accredited staff are a testament to this.
+Our over 70 LEED certified projects, including our own LEED Platinum Certified Atlanta Office, and our team of more than 50 LEED Accredited Staff are acknowledgments of that value.